Supermodel (You Better Work): Music video

 The accompanying music video for "Supermodel (You Better Work)" was directed by Randy Barbato.
 The music video premiered in 1993 on MTV and was an unexpected success, as grunge (such as Nirvana) and gangsta rap were popular at the time.
 It tells the story of a little black girl (played by RuPaul) in the Brewster projects of Detroit, Michigan, who is spotted by an "Ebony Fashion Fair" talent scout who grows up to become a successful model and is given the title Supermodel of the World.
 The song features LaWanda Page who has several lines in the song, but does not appear in the music video despite appearances in other RuPaul music videos.
 The music video is a tribute to RuPaul's early childhood and his career in both the gay community and mainstream culture.
 The phrase "Supermodel You Better Work" was coined by RuPaul in the 90's.
 It was nominated for "Best Dance Video" at the 1993 MTV Video Music Awards and won an award in the category for "Best Music Video" on the 1993 WMC International Dance Music Awards.

-The music video for "Supermodel (You Better Work)" was later published on Tommy Boy Records' official YouTube channel in September 2018, and had generated more than 5.4 million views as of March 2023.
+The music video for "Supermodel (You Better Work)" was later made available on Tommy Boy Records' official YouTube channel in 2018, and had generated more than 7.6 million views as of April 2025.

+Media usage

+The song was featured in the first season of RuPaul's Drag Race, being performed by contestants Akashia and Victoria Parker in a "lipsync for your life".